gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 # Spotify-Premium-Full-User-Script

-This Spotify Script Is Created By Me For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.  © gaezvr
+This Spotify Script Is Created By Me For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.

 This Script Is Intended For Mobile Use Specifically But Works On Every Type Of Device.
 200 Lines Of Pure Code.

 You are able to DOWNLOAD songs from SPOTIFY, AUTO-SKIP ADS, AND GET FREE SPOTIFY MOBILE PREMIUM forever without downloading any APP, just from the OFFCIAL WEBSITE!